sureshkamble93/demo_weather_app/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.

+How to build the app-
+-Run command flutter clean in the terminal.
+-Run Command Flutter pub get in the terminal.

+How to run the app-
+-Connect your mobile device to machine.
+-And run app

 A few resources to get you started if this is your first Flutter project: